camunda/camunda-bpm-platform/CONTRIBUTING.md

 * `potential:` Issues that we are potentially releasing with the given version.
 This is not a guarantee and does not express high confidence.
 * `hacktoberfest-` labels for hacktoberfest contributions.
 This prefix cannot be changed.
 It is a rule of Hacktoberfest to name it like that.
 * `scope:` The technical scope in which the ticket makes changes.
-* `type`: Issue type.
+* `type:` Issue type.
 Every issue should have exactly one of these labels.
 They are automatically added when you create a new issue from a template.
 * `version:` Issues that will be released (with high confidence) with the given version.